Characterizing Neuronal Breathing Dysregulation

-Developing and validating animal models to characterize the neuronal excitatory networks in control of rhythmic breathing activity
+Developing and validating animal models to characterize the neuronal control of autonomic regulation

 Rhythmic brain signaling which regulates breathing patterns can be disrupted by an array of central nervous system diseases and traumatic injury.
 Death or serious morbidity can rapidly arise if signaling disruption occurs, and in many instances there is no way to restore normal function.
 Understanding the signaling pathways involved in breathing regulation is key to managing diseases that can lead to respiratory loss or inhibition.